Core Buddhist Teachings

 Five Spiritual Faculties

-This class will examine Buddha’s teaching on the five spiritual faculties (or indriyas) of faith, effort, mindfulness, concentration and discernment.
+According to the Buddha’s teachings, the five spiritual faculties (or indriyas) are faith, effort, mindfulness, concentration and discernment.
 The development and balancing of these five faculties provide the support needed to navigate our spiritual life from faith to wisdom to liberation.

 Resources